FaisalHasanEmon/BhumiBazarDotCom/README.md

 1. **Users** can:

    - Browse and wishlist properties.
-   - Buy properties through Stripe.
+   - Buy properties through Stripe(Under Development).
    - Leave reviews on purchased properties.

 2. **Agents** can: